shambhavithakur/curatorbot/readme.md

     source myvenv/Scripts/activate
     ```

-    You should now see `(myvenv)` above the command-prompt path.
+    You should now see (myvenv) above the command-prompt&nbsp;path.

-4. Open the kyes.py file, which is in the code folder, and add your Twitter access tokens.
+4. Open the kyes.py file, which is in the code folder, and add your Twitter authentication tokens to the&nbsp;file.

-5. In the settings.py file, edit the paths to your local folders if required.
+5. In the settings.py file, edit the paths to your local folders, if required.
+You can also search for and add details about other WikiArt artists to the&nbsp;file.

+6. In download.py, in the get_json() function, edit the number of paintings you want to download per artist.
+In the main() function, edit the list variable according to the number of artists you have in settings.py.

-6. In the tweet.py file, edit the number of paintings you want to tweet during a session and the gap between each download.
+6. In the tweet.py file, you could edit the number of paintings you want to tweet during a session and the gap between each download.

 ### Use